Judith Shepherd leads Leslie Roy at Coatbridge

 Margaret Robertson, Ayrshire ran in the 1970s with a best time of 11.43.0 for 3000m in 1979 which ranked her 29th in Scotland

-Margaret Robertson, Dundee RR ran several very good marathons in the late 1980’s and was ranked every year from 1986 to 1990 inclusive.
-Her fastest time was 3:09:04 in 1987, and her highest ranking was seventh in 1990.
-She finished second in the 1987 Dundee Marathon.
+Margaret Robertson, Dundee RR (born April 1947) ran several very good marathons in the late 1980’s and was ranked every year from 1986 to 1990 inclusive.
+When she won the Black Isle Marathon in 1987, she ran 3:08:48 – a new course record. and her highest ranking was seventh in 1990.
+She finished second in the 1987 Dundee Marathon (3.09.04).
+In 1986 and 1990, she was first in the gruelling Moray Marathon.
+In 1992, Margaret won the Black Isle Half Marathon (1.26.25).
+Her fastest time however was in 1994 in Dublin when she was timed at 3:04:39.
 In 1988, Margaret raced for Scottish Veterans in the very first British and Irish Masters XC International match – and in 2017 and 2018 her W70 team won bronze medals in this prestigious event.
 In 1995, Margaret won the W45 Scottish Masters XC title.
 She added W55 silver in 2003.

 Patricia Robertson, (Brighton & Hove) was ranked in Scottish lists in 1972 (1500m in 5.02.4) and 1973 (1500 again in 5.08.4)